 - Location: Albuquerque, NM

-Job DescriptionWe are seeking a POSTDOCTORAL APPOINTEE to join our multifaceted research team to work in Mechanical Transduction.
+Job DescriptionWe are seeking a POSTDOCTORAL APPOINTEE to join our dynamic research team to work in Mechanical Transduction.
 If you have experience in this field, please apply.
-On any given day, you may be called on to: + Perform ground breaking research in novel mechanical transduction technologies for sensing, communication, power transmission, and other national security applications. + Design, simulate, fabricate, and/or characterize novel devices, materials, and systems + Study new physics phenomenon, evaluate and apply new concepts, and build first-time demonstrations + Report research results in top-tier journals and conferences + Generate new intellectual property through patent filing
+On any given day, you may be called on to: + Perform cutting-edge research in novel mechanical transduction technologies for sensing, communication, power transmission, and other national security applications. + Design, simulate, fabricate, and/or characterize novel devices, materials, and systems + Study new physics phenomenon, evaluate and apply new concepts, and create first-time demonstrations + Report research results in top-tier journals and conferences + Generate new intellectual property through patent filing

-Ideally, we would like to see some of the following experience in your background: + Experience in the design and simulation of mechanical metamaterials, phononic crystals, novel mechanical structures and material with commercial and custom codes + Experience in calculating dispersion diagrams and wave propagation in complex media + Expertise mechanical wave damping + Expertise in Surface Acoustic Wave (SAW) and Bulk Acoustic Wave (BAW) modeling and measurements + Familiar with a wide range of materials including plastic, metallic, piezoelectric, and magnetic materials, as well as manufacturing techniques + Experience in KHz-MHz mechanical test and characterization techniques (such as laser vibrometry), associated instrumentation, detectors, and spectroscopies + Knowledge of mechanical non-destructive evaluation techniques + Familiar with numerical techniques for optimization and sensitivity analysis and Solid state physics and phenomena + Self-motivated, with strong communications skills and the ability to work both independently and in a team environment
+Ideally, we would like to see your background include some of the following: + Experience in the design and simulation of mechanical metamaterials and phononic crystals + Experience in calculating dispersion diagrams and wave propagation in complex media + Expertise mechanical wave damping + Expertise in Surface Acoustic Wave (SAW) and Bulk Acoustic Wave (BAW) modeling and measurements + Familiar with a wide range of materials including plastic, metallic, piezoelectric, and magnetic materials, as well as manufacturing techniques + Experience in design and simulation of novel mechanical structures and material with commercial and custom codes + Experience in KHz-MHz mechanical test and characterization techniques (such as laser vibrometry), associated instrumentation, detectors, and spectroscopies + Knowledge of mechanical non-destructive evaluation techniques + Familiar with numerical techniques for optimization and sensitivity analysis and Solid state physics and phenomena + Self-motivated, with strong communications skills and the ability to work both independently and in a team environment

 The Photonic and Photonic Microsystems Department develops and matures state of the art photonic and phononic technologies for a variety of national security purposes.
 Our team of interdisciplinary researchers innovates, develops, and applies novel technologies including silicon photonics, nanophotonics, optomechanics, metamaterials, plasmonics, optical detectors, guided wave optics, and mechanical transduction.